 UI researchers have collaborated with colleagues at UI Hospitals and Clinics and the College of Engineering to CT-scan the specimens, allowing prototype replicas to be made that will be used for educational programming.

-The bear tibia has been cleaned and sampled have been taken for chemical analysis, such as radiocarbon dating.
+The bear tibia has been cleaned and samples have been taken for chemical analysis, such as radiocarbon dating.

 The specimen is an intact left tibia and measurements put it in the upper end of the size range for Arctodus simus.
 For this reason it is most likely a male bear (the species has a high degree of sexual dimorphism, like many other bears).
 The individual is full-grown as the growth plates are completely fused.
 No indication of disease or old age (no pathologies or arthritis) is evident.
 The radiocarbon sample was taken from the posterior side of the tibia where cortical bone is particularly thick.
 During the cutting process there was a distinct smell of burning organic material (like the smell of burning hair).
 This is always a good indicator that the bone is well preserved and will most likely produce a reliable date.